-The You First Single Point of Contact (SPOC) Service Administrator will provide a full clerical, administrative and data collection service to the SPOC team and You First Service.
-The administrator role supports the delivery of the integrated service and is the first point of contact for clients, professionals and others via the SPOC phone and email.
-The skilled and experienced post holder will answer enquiries, takes down referral information accurately and collate information from referrals and assessments.
-They will be able to manage an on line case management system inputting accurate information which will inform contractual and stakeholders reporting requirements.
+The Domestic Violence Service Phone & Database Administrator will provide a full clerical, administrative and data collection service to the You First Service.
+The administrator role supports the delivery of the integrated service and is the first point of contact for clients, professionals and others via the SPOC (Single Point of Contact) phone and email.
+The skilled and experienced Administrator will answer enquiries, takes down referral information accurately and collate information from referrals and assessments.
+They will be able to manage an on line data base inputting accurate information which will inform contractual and stakeholders reporting requirements.
 Additionally the post holder will ensure that social media is kept updated with news about the integrated service and will develop face book pages and update the YOU website when required.
 The post holder will work with others in the SPOC team and the wider integrated team to ensure 24/7 cover of the SPOC.

-As a Support Worker you will be assisting people with learning disabilities, physical disabilities & mental health concerns in their own homes to live the life they want.
+As a Support Worker you will be assisting people with a Learning Disability & Physical Disabilities to live the life they want.
 You will provide safe, person centred support to promote independent living skills and help make a clients hopes and wishes a reality

 We are looking for people to support our clients who are fun, with a good sense of humour, who will help our clients to be more independent and achieve their goals.
 This could include sailing, swimming gardening, going to the cinema or theatre, going out for meals and lots of other leisure activities.
 This will also include support with gaining daily life skills such as personal care, medication, shopping cooking, keeping their house clean and support to budget and not get into debt.
 We need someone who is hardworking, reliable, polite, friendly and respectful.